fpom/ecco/README.md

 The simplest way to run `ecco` from this Docker image is to download [this script](https://github.com/fpom/ecco/raw/main/bin/ecco.py) and run it.
 It will take care if everything.
-Use `ecco.py --help` for further information about the available options.
+Use `ecco.py --help` and see below for further information about the available options.

 If you wish to do it manually, run `docker run -p 8000:8000 franckpommereau/ecco jupyterhub` then point your browser to [localhost:8000](http://localhost:8000) and login as user `ecco` with password `ecco`.
 The notebooks and example models are available in directory `doc`.